JuliaSprenger/presentations/2022-11-28_Brainhack-Marseille/python_intro/talk.md

 _Task_

 - Create a list that contains 5 dictionaries - one for each of the past Brainhack Marseille events.
-Use the correct for each event.
+Use the correct year for each event.

 ## Using packages